Stony Brook women have been regionally ranked all season

 Under Ronan's guidance, the Stony Brook cross country teams have experienced incredible success.
 He has guided four All-American runners, with Jenny Payne being recognized in 2002, Holly and Lucy van Dalen in 2010 and Hayley Green in 2011.
 His runners have also earned more than a dozen All-Northeast Region honors and 49 All-America East honors.
 His teams also have a long list of championships: 12 America East individual championships, three METS individual championships and one ECAC individual championship and seven America East team championships (six women's, one men's).

 In 2012, he coached both the men's and women's squads to a sweep of the America East Cross Country Championships, marking the sixth consecutive crown for the women and first men's title in program history.
 Additionally, Eric Speakman grabbed the individual men's title.
-His women's teams have ranked third or better in the conference every year since 2002 and the men have seven top-three finishes since 2004.
+The following year, Olivia Burne became the sixth women's cross country team member to win an individual title when she set a course record time of 17:30.14 in Binghamton Nov.
+2, 2013.
+His women's teams have ranked third or better in the conference every year since 2002 and the men have seven top-three finishes in the last eight years.

 In 2013, then-freshman Christina Melian was crowned the Junior U.S. National Champion and ECAC Champion in the outdoor women's 3000, while Olivia Burne and Lamar Hayes won conference titles in the outdoor women's 1500 and indoor men's long jump.
 It marked the first time a Seawolf has won the men's long jump at the America East Indoor Championships.
 Burne went on to compete in the NCAA Regionals for the third consecutive year, where she advanced to the quarterfinals of the women's 1500.